EloquenciaOrg/.github/profile/README.md

-# 🎤 Eloquéncia
+# 🎤 Rhétoria

-Welcome to the Github Organization of Eloquéncia.
+Welcome to the Github Organization of Rhétoria.

 ## About
 [Eloquéncia](https://eloquencia.org) is a french non-profit organization aiming to promote public speaking for everyone and web based.